MileHacker Logo

 • Home to a thriving tech industry and innovation.

-• A rich history reflected in its palaces and temples.
+• A rich history reflected in its palaces and places of worship.

 Traveler's Note

-Bengaluru has a mix of traditional charm and modern dynamism.
+Bengaluru has a mix of traditional charm along with current dynamism.
 Prepare for a stimulating journey through its diverse offerings.